sfcal/homelab/README.md

 A complete infrastructure-as-code solution for managing a home Kubernetes cluster running on Proxmox VMs.
 This repository contains automation for the entire lifecycle - from VM template creation to Kubernetes application deployment.

+## Multi-Environment Support

+This repository supports multiple environments with location-based naming:

+- **WIL**: Development/testing environment
+- **NYC**: Production environment

+Each environment can have its own configuration while sharing common base components.

 ## Repository Structure
 ```
 homelab/